 What information is required in an insider report?

-The insider reporting requirement for securities and related financial instruments (the primary insider reporting requirement) can be found in sections 106 to 109 of the Securities Act (Ontario) and Part 3 of National Instrument 55-104 Insider Reporting Requirements and Exemptions.
+The insider reporting requirement for securities and related financial instruments can be found in sections 106 to 109 of the Securities Act (Ontario) and Part 3 of National Instrument 55-104 Insider Reporting Requirements and Exemptions.

 A reporting insider of a company is generally required to file insider reports disclosing: